How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 #Air Gestures (Grabshot) on Premium Models

-Only a few Huawei phones have the depth sensor that powers air gestures.
-In our testing the feature worked on the Mate 30 Pro, Mate 40 Pro, and P50 Pro.
+Only a few Huawei phones have the depth sensor that powers air gestures, including the Mate 30 Pro, Mate 40 Pro, and P50 Pro.

 Go to Settings > Accessibility features > Shortcuts and gestures > Air gestures and enable Grabshot.
 To capture, hold your open palm about 20 to 30 cm from the front camera until you see a hand icon appear, then close your fist.
 The capture fires once the icon turns teal.

-Air gestures struggled in direct sunlight.
-The sensor lost track of our hand quickly outdoors.
-Indoors with normal lighting, recognition was highly reliable in our testing.
+Air gestures struggle in direct sunlight, where the sensor loses track of your hand quickly outdoors.
+Indoors with normal lighting, recognition is highly reliable.

 #Post-GMS Huawei Phones and Screenshots